Whilst your monthly IVA payments are agreed at the start of the IVA, they are not necessarily fixed. They may increase

 Can IVA Payments Increase?

 Rest assured, your creditors cannot simply decide they want you to pay more out of the blue.
 Once the Arrangement is agreed this amount is legally binding.
-Usually a payments change may come from an annual review or when you notify them of a significant change.
+However if your circumstances change for the better your IVA company must review the amount you are paying.

 What Happens if Your Income Goes Up?

 If you have had an increase in your income you must inform your Insolvency Practitioner (IP).
 They will then review your disposable income.
 If it has increased it is likely your ongoing monthly payments will also go up.

 You will not have to pay all your extra income into your Arrangement.
 This would provide little incentive for someone to work hard and earn extra money.
-The IVA will usually take 50% of the the extra disposable income you have as a result of the increase.
+The IVA will usually take only 50% of the the extra disposable income you have as a result of the increase.

 If the additional income incurs extra expenses these are also taken into account meaning the increase in disposable income may not be so large.
 For example a pay rise may involve additional working hours which result in extra child care costs.

 One off extra payments such as a bonus or overtime are not treated the same way.
 You would always get to keep the first 10% of extra income in any month.
-However, you would pay 50% of anything over this first 10%.
+However 50% of anything over this must be paid into the Arrangement.

-Whilst you may not have an increase in your income, your IVA payment may still increase.
-This would happen if your regular living expenses reduce for some reason.
-This is less likely to be based on smaller bills like gas or electricity.
-This could possibly be a car finance or a secured loan coming to an end.
+Whilst you may not have an increase in your income, your IVA payment may still increase if your regular living expenses reduce for some reason.
+A good example of where this would happen is if you complete a car finance agreement during the arrangement.